enjoymrban/JKL_Fitbuddy/README.md

 To deploy this application to Heroku, create an application with a PostgreSQL addon.Change the needed URLs to your applications URL in public/javascripts/main.js and conf/securesocial.conf.
-Additionaly, register your application on developers.facebook.com and generate a clientId and a clientSecret.
+Additionaly, register your application on developers.facebook.com and generate a clientId and a clientSecret and set the values in conf/securesocial.conf.
 Then you can use
 ```
 sbt stage deployHeroku